Replacing retainers can be costly. But how much do retainers cost to replace?

 Types Of Retainers

 There are different types of retainers.
 Each type has its benefits and costs.
-Let’s look at the most common types.
+Here are the most common ones.

 - Hawley Retainers: These are made of metal and acrylic.
 They are adjustable and durable.
 Easy to clean, but can be visible.